CDPHE/sars-cov-2_indel_finder/README.md

 # SARS-CoV-2 Indel Finder

+## update (2021-11-29)
+- the omicron variant has an known insertion right after bp 22204 in the reference path_to_ref_genome
+- ``indel_finder_omicron.py`` accounts for this insertion and does not remove it; however this means that the final output is no longer a MSA.
+If the 9 bp insertion at 22204 is found then the script does not remove it (a note 'ins not removed' is included in the indel.csv output) and the final length of the genome will be 29912 (not 29903).
+This means that sequences in the ".aligment.fasta" output could be 29912 or 29903 in length.
+Thus this is not a true MSA and cannot be used for tree building.
+- all inputs and outputs are the same for ``indel_finder_omicron.py``

 ## Purpose:
 This python script accomplishes the following:
 - takes a set of sars-cov-2 sequences (either as a multi sequence fasta or a directory of single sequence fasta files) and aligns each to the reference genome (pairwise alignment)